-The turn separation dR is proportional to the energy gain per turn and inversely 1486 proportional to the orbit radius.
-1487
+The turn separation dR is proportional to the energy gain per turn and inversely

+1761 proportional to the orbit radius.

-The radial distance between successive turns decreases with energy, toward zero 1488 (Fig. 3.15), eventually resulting in insufficient spacing for insertion of an extraction 1489 septum.
-1490 bunch to the local equilibrium orbit, moving it outwards or inwards depending on the turn number, which modulates the distance between the accelerated turns.
-This effect can be resorted to, so to increase the separation between the final two turns and so enhance the extraction efficiency [?].
+The radial distance between successive turns decreases with energy, toward zero (Fig. 3.15), eventually resulting in insufficient spacing for insertion of an extraction septum.

-Orbit modulation 1491
+1765 Orbit modulation

-Consider an ion bunch injected in the cyclotron with some $(x_0, x'0)$ conditions in 1492 the vicinity of the reference orbit, and assume slow acceleration.
-While accelerated 1493 the bunch undergoes an oscillatory motion around the equilibrium orbit (Eq.
+1766 Consider an ion bunch injected in the cyclotron with some (x_0, x'0) conditions in 1767 the vicinity of the reference orbit, and assume slow acceleration.
+While accelerated 1768 the bunch undergoes an oscillatory motion around the equilibrium orbit (Eq.
 3.16).
-1494 Observed at the extraction septum this oscillation modulates the distance of the 1495
+1769 Observed at the extraction septum this oscillation modulates the distance of the